CaptainPhantasy/RAGBOT3000/README.md

 - Yes, it works on iOS.
 Yes, we tested it.
 Yes, it was painful.
 - Screen sharing doesn't work on iOS because Apple's WebKit doesn't support it.
 We don't make the rules.
 - The camera flip button exists because showing your face when you meant to show your broken printer is embarrassing.
+- It's multilingual because the world doesn't all speak English (shocking, we know).
+Speak to it in your language, it'll respond in kind.